 ATTEST: APPROVED:

-GERI K. BRYAN, CMC CITY CLERK/AGENCY SECRETARY Lancaster, CA R. REX PARRIS MAYOR/CHAIRMAN Lancaster, CA
+GERI K. BRYAN, CMC CITY CLERK/AGENCY SECRETARY R. REX PARRIS MAYOR/CHAIRMAN

+Lancaster, CA Lancaster, CA

-ION OF MINUTES DEVELOPMENT AGENCY
+CERTIFICAT ION OF MINUTES

-I,
+EVELOPMENT AGENCY

+of the City of Lancaster

+CA, do hereby certify that this is a true Council/Redevelopment Agency minutes, for which

-WITNESS MY HAND AND THE SEAL OF day of THE CITY OF LANCASTER, CA on this
+WITNESS MY HAND AND THE SEAL OF day of

 (seal)